 There are around 4.3 million Australians who have a disability.
-People living with disabilities experience different degrees of impairment, activity limitation and participation restriction.
+People living with disabilities experience activity limitation and participation restriction.
 Disability can be related to genetic disorders, illnesses, accidents, ageing, injuries or a combination of these factors.
 Importantly, how people experience disability is affected by environmental factors-including the opportunities, services and assistance they can access-as well as by personal factors and community attitudes 1.